Rules and Guidelines

 Rules set by the Examining Boards

-Unless you have explicit permission from an examiner as written in the course guide, using AI to generate the content of your assignment is considered fraud (Article 16, paragraph 3 of the 2024-2025 Rules & Regulations).
+Unless you have explicit permission from an examiner as written in the course guide, using AI to generate ready-made AI content for your assignment is considered fraud (Article 16, paragraph 3 of the 2025-2026 Rules & Regulations).
 Examiners can request an additional oral verification of your assignment in case of doubt.
 Suspicions of AI fraud will be investigated by the Examining Boards in a similar way as they investigate plagiarism.
 Besides prohibiting this specific usage of AI tools, the Examining Boards stress a few important points.

 - First, you may use AI only to support essential academic skills like critical reflection, literature research, and scientific writing, not to replace those skills.